Export custom datasets from Ensembl with this data-mining tool

 Analyse your own variants and predict the functional consequences of known and unknown variants

 Ensembl is a genome browser for vertebrate genomes that supports research in comparative genomics, evolution, sequence variation and transcriptional regulation.
 Ensembl annotate genes, computes multiple alignments, predicts regulatory function and collects disease data.
 Ensembl tools include BLAST, BLAT, BioMart and the Variant Effect Predictor (VEP) for all supported species.

-- Regulatory annotation annotation of open chromatin regions and promoters in pig, chicken, Atlantic salmon, turbot, and European seabass has been added (a collaboration with the GENE-SWitCH and AQUA-FAANG consortia)
+- Regulatory annotation of open chromatin regions and promoters in common carp and rainbow trout (a collaboration with the AQUA-FAANG consortium)